Cyber Monday may be over, but great prices are here to stay.

 Tops the pack for the patented shape that's constructed specifically to fit into the front pockets of men's pants and jeans.
-Other features include bison leather craftsmanship, bifold design, and RFID-blocking technology.
+Other features include bison leather craftsmanship, bifold design, and RFID blocking.

-Pricey compared to most competitors, and the leather is stiff at first.
-Some consumers may prefer more than the 3 card slots it provides.
+Pricey compared to most competitors.
+Leather is stiff at first.
+Some consumers may prefer more than the 3 card slots provided.

-Sports a handy pull tab design that eliminates bulk yet holds cash and up to 8 cards.
+Sports a classic, stylish folding design that holds cash and up to 8 cards.
 Has front pockets for frequently used cards.
-Genuine leather; RFID technology.
+Genuine leather; RFID blocking.

 Though men have been enthusiastic about this wallet's money clip, some find it flimsy and prone to breakage.
 Cards fit tightly and are difficult to remove.
 Gets somewhat bulky when full.